Wang-Jia-yu-cloud/data-analytics-portfolio/nyc-taxi-analysis/README.md

 ## Workflow

 ### 1️⃣ Data Cleaning — Python
-- Explored dataset structure and checked data types
+- Explored dataset structure, data types, and descriptive statistics
-- Checked for missing values and duplicates
-- Handled outliers in fare, distance, and tip fields
-- Engineered time-based features: pickup hour, day of week, month
+- Renamed columns to ensure clarity
+- Converted datetime fields from string to datetime format
+- Identified and removed invalid records (negative fares, zero distance, zero passengers)
-- Exported cleaned data as CSV for Tableau
+- Exported cleaned data as CSV for Tableau and MySQL

 ### 2️⃣ Data Analysis — MySQL
 - Manually created table schema and imported cleaned data
-- Created a base view `vw_taxi_analysis` with all raw fields plus derived metrics: trip duration, revenue per mile, and tip rate
+- Created a base view `vw_taxi_analysis` adding derived metrics: trip duration, revenue per mile, and tip rate
-- Built dedicated analytical views:
+- Built additional views to answer each business question:
-  - `vw_kpi_summary` — overall KPIs: total trips, revenue, avg distance, avg trip value, avg tip rate
+  - `vw_kpi_summary` — overall performance KPIs
-  - `vw_hourly_demand` — trip volume by hour of day
+  - `vw_hourly_demand` — trip volume by hour
-  - `vw_payment_revenue` — revenue breakdown by payment type
+  - `vw_payment_revenue` — revenue by payment type
-  - `vw_top_pickup_zones` — top 10 pickup zones by trip count
+  - `vw_top_pickup_zones` — top 10 busiest pickup zones

 ### 3️⃣ Visualization — Tableau
 Interactive dashboard with filters for pickup hour, payment type, and month:

-- KPI summary: Total Revenue · Total Trips · Avg Trip Value · Avg Distance · Avg Duration · Avg Tip Rate
+- KPI cards for a quick overview of overall performance
-- Monthly revenue and avg trip value trends to identify seasonal patterns
+- Revenue and avg trip value trends to see how business performs across the year
-- Trip distance distribution to understand typical trip profile
+- Trip distance distribution to understand what a typical trip looks like
-- Trip volume by hour of day to identify peak demand periods
+- Hourly and daily trip volume to spot peak demand periods
-- Avg trips per day of week to understand weekly demand patterns
-- Tip rate vs. distance relationship to explore tipping behavior
+- Tip rate vs. distance to see whether trip length affects tipping behavior
-- Payment type breakdown
+- Payment type breakdown to understand passenger preferences
-- Top 10 pickup zones by trip volume
+- Top 10 pickup zones to identify where most trips originate

 ---

 ## Key Findings

-- **Revenue remained stable throughout 2017** with no significant seasonal spikes, suggesting steady demand driven by commuting patterns rather than promotional events.
+- **Revenue remained stable throughout 2017** with no significant seasonal spikes, suggesting NYC taxi demand is driven by consistent daily commuting and urban travel patterns.
 - **Peak demand is concentrated around 18:00–19:00**, with the lowest volume in early morning hours (2:00–5:00 AM).
 - **Friday sees the highest avg daily trips at 65.1**, while Sunday and Monday are the slowest days.
-- **Most trips are under 4 miles**, confirming the service is primarily used for short urban commutes.
+- **Most trips are under 4 miles**, confirming the service is primarily used for short urban commutes rather than long-distance travel.
 - **Tip rate shows no strong correlation with trip distance**, suggesting tipping behavior is more influenced by payment method than trip length.
-- **Credit card dominates at 72.96%** of all trips, while cash accounts for 26.63% — cash tips are not captured in the dataset, meaning actual tip rates are likely higher than recorded.
+- **Credit card dominates at 72.96%** of all trips, while cash accounts for 26.63% — since cash tips are not recorded in the dataset, actual tip rates are likely higher than what the data shows.

 ---